-Best Delta credit card with no annual fee: Delta SkyMiles Blue Amex
+Delta SkyMiles Blue Amex: Best Delta credit card with no annual fee

-If you normally don’t fly Delta that often — even when travel isn’t disrupted — and just want to earn Delta SkyMiles without paying an annual fee, the Delta Blue Amex is a basic, no-frills Delta credit card.
-With 2 miles earned for every dollar you spend at restaurants worldwide, access to Delta’s Pay with Miles program, and no foreign transaction fees, this card actually has a decent number of features for an airline credit card in the no-annual-fee camp.
+If you normally don’t fly Delta that often and just want to earn Delta SkyMiles without paying an annual fee, the Delta Blue Amex is a basic, no-frills Delta credit card.
+With 2 miles earned for every dollar you spend at restaurants worldwide, access to Delta’s Pay with Miles program, and no foreign transaction fees, this card actually has a decent number of features for an airline credit card in the no-annual-fee camp (see rates and fees).

 People who check bags on Delta for at least two trips each year will want a more powerful Delta credit card, since the Delta Blue Amex doesn’t have a checked bag fee waiver.
-But for the once-in-a-while traveler, Delta’s no-annual-fee credit card may be worth considering, especially right now while it has a limited-time welcome offer.
+But for the once-in-a-while traveler, Delta’s no-annual-fee credit card may be worth considering.

 You can also earn 10,000 bonus miles after you spend $500 in purchases on your new Delta Blue Amex card in your first three months after opening your account.
-Based on the points valuations of CNN Underscored’s partner The Points Guy, Delta SkyMiles are worth 1.2 cents apiece, meaning these 10,000 bonus miles are worth $120.
+Based on the points valuations of frequent flyer website The Points Guy, Delta SkyMiles are worth 1.41 cents apiece, meaning these 10,000 bonus miles are worth $141 toward travel.

-The Delta Gold Amex credit card has no annual fee the first year, and then a $99 annual fee starting at your first renewal, so you can try out the card for a year to see if it’s right for you.
+The Delta Gold Amex credit card has an introductory annual fee of $0 for the first year, and then a $99 annual fee starting at your first renewal (see rates and fees), so you can try out the card for a year to see if it’s right for you.

-This version of the card also carries a welcome bonus of 35,000 bonus miles after you spend $1,000 in purchases on your new card in your first three months after opening the account.
-That’s worth a decent $420 based on The Points Guy’s point valuations.
+New Delta Gold Amex card members can earn 40,000 bonus miles after you spend $1,000 in purchases in the first three months after opening the account.
+Those miles are worth $564 toward travel based on The Points Guy’s valuations.

-With the Delta Gold Amex, you’ll receive 2 miles per dollar at restaurants and US supermarkets, plus up to $100 in Delta flight credit after spending $10,000 in a calendar year.
-In other words, people who can put $834 per month in purchases on this card can essentially offset the entire annual fee with the flight credit.
+With the Delta Gold Amex, you’ll receive 2 miles per dollar at restaurants and U.S. supermarkets, plus up to $100 in Delta flight credit after spending $10,000 in a calendar year.
+In other words, even after the annual fee kicks in for the second year and beyond, people who can put $834 per month in purchases on this card can essentially offset the entire annual fee with the flight credit.

-The newly revamped Delta Platinum Amex credit card currently features a welcome bonus of 40,000 bonus miles and 5,000 Medallion Qualification Miles (MQMs) after you spend $2,000 in purchases on your new card in your first three months after opening the account, plus a $100 statement credit after you make a Delta purchase with your new card within your first three months.
+If you’ve been thinking about getting a Delta Platinum Amex credit card, the card currently features a welcome offer of 50,000 bonus miles and 5,000 Medallion Qualification Miles (MQMs) after you spend $2,000 in purchases in the first three months after opening the account.

 Those who tend to fly a lot on cheap tickets will also appreciate the MQD waiver that comes with this card.
 If you spend at least $25,000 on the card in a calendar year, you won’t have to meet the MQD requirement for any Delta elite status level up through Platinum (though you’ll still need to meet either the mileage or segment requirements).